 Another common use of the non-breaking space is to prevent browsers from truncating spaces in HTML pages.

 If you write 10 spaces in your text, the browser will remove 9 of them.
 To add real spaces to your text, you can use the character entity.

-The non-breaking hyphen (‑) lets you use a hyphen character (‑) that won't break.
+Tip: The non-breaking hyphen (‑) is used to define a hyphen character (‑) that does not break into a new line.

 Some Useful HTML Character Entities